jrr4138/jrr4138/README.md

 - 👋 Hi, I’m Josh Ross
-- 👀 I’m interested in coding, bowling, golf, traveling with friends
+- 👀 I’m interested in coding, bowling, golf, guitar, piano, and traveling with friends
 - 🌱 I’m currently working on an Augmented Reality app for Engineering concepts and principles
 - 📫 How to reach me:
 Email - joshbuscus228@gmail.com